About this course

 Graduates have gone on to work as freelance scenic painters, prop makers, carpenters and engineers, and to work for scenery construction companies for theatre, film, television, entertainment, museums and themed attractions.

-• Darren Joyce, Head of Construction, the National Theatre
+• Darren Joyce, Head of Operations, Cardiff Theatrical Services

 • Piers Ross and Danny Hayter, managing partners at All Scenes All Props (Specialist builders for Theatre and the Arts)

-• Zoe Ross, Prop maker, at the Royal Opera House
+• Zoe Ross, Freelance Prop Maker, at the Royal Opera House

 Students can visit a range of universities, theatres and companies for work placements and study exchange, including through the Erasmus grant scheme in Europe and our partner universities in the USA.